PreciousNosiphoDonkrag/Supervised-Machine-Learning/Naive_Bayes_2/readme.md

 # Naive_baye Classifier:
 ## Spam Emails detection
+This project aims to classify emails as spam or non-spam (ham) using the Naive Bayes classifier.
+The project consists of three main components:

+### Data Preparation (data_preperation.py):
+- Cleans and preprocesses the email dataset.
+- Performs text normalization, tokenization, stopwords removal, stemming,
+- lemmatization, and removes special characters and punctuation.
+### Naive Bayes Classifiers:
+- Uses the processed dataset to train a Naive Bayes classifier.
+- Vectorizes the text data using TF-IDF
+- Utilizes cross-validation to find the best alpha value for the Naive Bayes classifier.
+- Trains the Naive Bayes classifier with the best alpha value and evaluates its accuracy.
+### Download Resources (download.py):
+Downloads necessary resources such as stopwords and WordNet data required for data preprocessing.
 ## Parameters in ML
 A  parameter is an internal variable that can be configured to the ML model and whose value is estimated from the training data.
 These parameters are used to make predictions